 - your own records if they span several years and involve more than one of our offices.

-To submit a formal request, write us a letter or complete the Request for Access to Records form and send it to the manager of Communications at:
+To submit a formal request, write us a letter or complete the Request for Access to Records form and send it to the General Counsel & Corporate Secretary at:

 Legal Aid BC

 400 – 510 Burrard Street